Teach Abroad Timeline: Planning in the Age of CoronavirusBy Coleen Monroe

 Specialized TEFL/TESOL certificates are more in-depth professional development courses, ranging from 20-60 hours.
 Some of the available courses are:

-After you obtain any new credential, make sure that you update your teacher portfolio on the Bridge Job Board and also add your digital badges to your resume or LinkedIn.
+After you obtain any new credentials, make sure that you update your teacher portfolio on the Bridge Job Board and also add your digital badges to your resume or LinkedIn.
 You’ll be putting yourself in the best position to get hired and start the full process to move abroad as soon as borders begin to open.

 Even though your dreams of teaching abroad may be on hold, there are concrete steps you can take to move up the teach abroad timeline in the age of coronavirus.
 Follow the steps above and you’ll be ready to make the leap into teaching abroad as soon as the world begins to open again.